Special Assistant to Baseball Operations

 In 2018, Sweeney led a group of Royals alumni to visit U.S. troops in the Middle East as part of Fox Sports Kansas City’s “This One’s For You” broadcast.

-Sweeney resides in San Diego, Calif., with his wife, Shara, sons Michael and Donovan, and daughters, McKara, Fiona and Quinn.
+Sweeney resides in San Diego, Calif., with his wife, Shara, sons Michael, Donovan and Ryan (born October 2019) and daughters, McKara, Fiona and Quinn.